wp-plugins/flyzoo/readme.txt

 == Description ==

-All you need to chat on your website.
+All you need to chat on your website!
 Engage your customers with live support chat, engage and grow your community in live chat rooms and private (one-to-one) conversations.

 * Chat Rooms: full featured group chats with avatars, emoticons, moderation, image and video sharing with preview and more...